Welcome to “Ask Mrs. Bee?”

 Looking back, I don't think my students succeeded because I had the perfect program.

-They're carefully planned, step-by-step experiences that help children become confident readers, capable writers, and curious learners who develop a lifelong love of learning.
+That's why I still spend so much time creating reading units, modifying them to help you give your child enjoyable experiences that help them become confident readers, capable writers, and curious learners who develop a lifelong love of learning.

 Mrs. Bee's Quick Check